JSlowik/commacloner/README.md

 [![codecov](https://codecov.io/gh/JSlowik/CommaCloner/branch/main/graph/badge.svg?token=4O1R4deyMZ)](https://codecov.io/gh/JSlowik/CommaCloner)

 ## NOTICE
-This is a pre-alpha build that I am still testing and expanding on.
-The mappings work paper trading to paper trading, so people are welcome to test out the configs and stability.
-USE ON YOUR LIVE ACCOUNT AT YOUR OWN RISK
+If you want to test this utility without risking real money/crypto, it is feasible to have mappings redirect deals from a paper trading bot to another paper trading bot.
+Use on a live account at your own risk.
 ##

 CommaCloner leverages both the [3Commas Deals Websocket and Bots API](https://github.com/3commas-io/3commas-official-api-docs)